Jalingpp/ECDS/README.md

 Step 2.
 Make the AC machine into a mirror image.

 Step 3.
-Create a Client machine and 4 machines for SNs (8,8,8,7 instances in the machines) with the mirror image.
+Create a Client machine and 4 machines for SNs (8,8,8,7 instances in the machines with 100G disk) with the mirror image.

 Step 4.
 Manually copy the intranet IPs of SNs from the webpage to `/home/ubuntu/ECDS/data/snips` in AC.
 Note that the `snips` cannot have empty lines at the end of the file.